ONSdigital/csvcubed/external-docs/docs/guides/errors/conflicting-uri-values.md

 ## When it occurs

 csvcubed is designed to help you create a valid self-contained cube of data as easily as possible.
 To help with this, it automatically creates new units, measures and code lists from the CSV that you provide.
-The way this works is that csvcubed extracts the distinct values from a column of the CSV input and treats these values as labels for the new code list concepts, units or measures; it then generates a URI from that label by applying the following transformation:
+The way this works is that csvcubed extracts the distinct values from a column of the CSV input and treats these values as labels for the new code list concepts, units or measures; it then generates a URI from that label by applying the [URI-safe transformation](../uris.md#uri-safe-transformation).

-TODO: Complete the transformation.

 > N.B.
 This error often arises due to differences in case, e.g. `Football` and `FootBall` are distinct and conflicting values.